IND vs AUS Dream11 Team Prediction: All You Need To Know

 IND vs AUS Dream11 Team

-India: Shubman Gill, Ruturaj Gaikwad, Shreyas Iyer, KL Rahul (c & wk), Ishan Kishan, Suryakumar Yadav, Ravindra Jadeja, Ravichandran Ashwin, Shardul Thakur, Jasprit Bumrah, Mohammed Shami
+India: KL Rahul (wk), H Pandya, S Iyer, SA Yadav, Virat Kohli, Rohit Sharma (C), Ravichandran Ashwin, RA Jadeja, Ishan Kishan, J Bumrah, Mohammed Siraj

-Australia: David Warner, Mitchell Marsh, Steven Smith, Marnus Labuschagne, Cameron Green, Matthew Short, Josh Inglis (wk), Marcus Stoinis, Pat Cummins (c), Sean Abbott, Adam Zampa
+Australia: Steve Smith, David Warner, MP Stoinis, Marnus Labuschagne, Sean Abbott, C Green, MW Short, AT Carey (wk), A Zampa, Pat Cummins (C), Josh Hazlewood

 For breaking news and live news updates, like us on Facebook or follow us on Twitter and Instagram.
 Read more on Latest Cricket News on India.com.